KshitizKhandal/Kshitiz-Khandal/README.md

-## Designed And Developed By Kshitiz 🎯
+## Designed And Developed By Kshitiz Khandal 🎯